architest/pymeeus/README.md

 ## What's new

 * 0.2.6
-    * Added classes 'Uranus' and 'NeptuneA, plus additional functions in Coordinates module'
+    * Added classes 'Uranus' and 'Neptune', plus additional functions in Coordinates module'
 * 0.2.5
     * Added classes 'Jupiter' and 'Saturn'
 * 0.2.4